EnergyREX/ollama-chat/README.md

 - TypeScript
 - Express.js

-## Recommended hardware
+## Requisites

-Minimum of required RAM is 16GB, more is better, the best way is to have a dedicated machine running.
+Minimum of required RAM is 16GB, more is better.
+A good CPU.
+In my case it was tested on AMD Ryzen 1800X.
+Have installed [Ollama](https://ollama.com/download) in your system.